 - Stay supported for SCCM and Windows 10 OS deployment

-- *Should* match the Windows 10 version deployed
+- Microsoft recommend matching the Windows 10 version deployed

 - New setting in WinPE or in the Unattend.xml for the latest Windows 10 build